-Conical fiber tips best for cutting efficacy in oral surgeryNovember 9th, 2012 in Surgery /
+Conical fiber tips best for cutting efficacy in oral surgeryNovember 9, 2012 in Medicine & Health / Surgery

 (HealthDay)—For oral surgery, conical shaped fiber tips improve the quality and efficacy of diode laser cutting, according to a study published online Nov.
 5 in Lasers in Surgery and Medicine.